;

 What is Starsim?

-Starsim is an open-source agent-based modeling framework for simulating the spread of diseases among agents via dynamic transmission networks.
+Starsim is a framework for modeling the spread of diseases among agents via dynamic transmission networks.
 Starsim supports:

 Why Starsim?